How is Zeffy free?

 A well-designed nonprofit website is essential for amplifying your mission, engaging supporters, and driving meaningful action.
 It serves as a digital hub for storytelling, fundraising, and volunteer recruitment and is at the center of your digital marketing efforts for your nonprofit.

-We’ll take you through a comprehensive roadmap for creating an effective nonprofit website, covering everything from goal-setting and team assembly to content creation and performance analysis.
+We'll take you through a comprehensive roadmap for creating an effective nonprofit website, covering everything from goal-setting and team assembly to a donation page, content creation, and performance analysis.

 We'll explore key design elements, best practices, and top web design firms specializing in the nonprofit sector.
-Whether you're building your first site or revamping an existing one, this resource will help you create a powerful online presence that resonates with your audience.
+Whether you're a first time website builder or you’re revamping an existing nonprofit website, this resource will help you create a powerful online presence that resonates with your audience and fulfills the search engine demands.

 Table of contents

-Importance of a good website design for nonprofits
+The Importance of designing a great nonprofit website

 Showcases your impact through storytelling

-Nonprofits can bring their organization’s impact to life through storytelling.
-A narrative that touches the hearts of visitors, combined with visual content, is more impactful than mere data or numbers.
+Nonprofits can bring their organization's impact to life through storytelling.
+A narrative that touches the hearts of visitors, combined with visual content, is more effective than mere data or numbers.

-Stories stay in people’s minds more, helping nonprofits to showcase the transformational difference they make in communities.
+Stories stay in people's minds and lead to a clear call to action.
+They help nonprofits to showcase the transformational difference outreach efforts make in communities.

 Genuine stories on your nonprofit website can positively evoke emotions and inspire action.
-This creates a connection between the cause and potential donors, inspiring them to act and contribute to your mission.
+This creates a connection between the cause and the giving process, inspiring potential donors to act and contribute to your mission.

 Builds credibility and trust

 Professionally designed nonprofit websites improve your credibility and build trust with donors, volunteers, and beneficiaries.
-Studies reveal that 75% of people judge an organization’s credibility based on its website design.
+Studies reveal that 75% of people judge an organization's credibility based on the design of its nonprofit website.

-Consistent branding on an appealing website can make visitors believe that your nonprofit organization is reliable and credible.
+Consistent branding on an appealing website — across the content page, donate page, etc. — can help visitors see that your nonprofit organization is reliable and credible.

-Using testimonials, impact and beneficiary stories, social proof, and annual/impact reports shows the positive impact you bring to communities.
+Using testimonials, impact and beneficiary stories, social proof, and annual/impact reports shows the positive impact you bring to communities and community members.
 These elements build trust and encourage supporters to collaborate with your nonprofit for the greater good.

 Creates fundraising opportunities

 It offers simple, accessible, and secure payment options, allowing donors to choose their preferred option and contribute.
-Consider reducing the steps and clicks for giving, turning website visitors into donors.
+Consider creating just a few clicks for giving, turning website visitors into donors

-For example, the "Good" design features a clear mission statement and prominent "Donate" button, while the "Bad" example has cluttered text and a poorly placed, hard-to-find donation button, hindering user engagement and potential contributions.
+For example, the example above features a clear mission statement and prominent "Donate" button, while a less ideal example found on many nonprofit websites typically has cluttered text and a poorly placed, hard-to-find donation button.
+This hinders search functionality and potential contributions.

 With fewer steps and clicks to donate, you can improve their donation experience and raise more funds.